Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

                          CURRENT_XMR_HEIGHT=$(curl https://localmonero.co/blocks/api/get_stats | jq .height)

              	#.
-Choose what coins you want to enable (Particl will be enabled by default).
-You will need to write them in the configuration command. :ref:`Click here <compatible coins>` for a full list of available coins on BasicSwap.
+Select the cryptocurrencies you want to activate (Particl is activated by default).
+You must specify your choices in the configuration command. :ref:`See here <compatible coins>` for a complete list of compatible currencies on BasicSwap.

              	#.
-Decide whether you want to fast-sync the Bitcoin blockchain by downloading a checkpoint or sync from scratch.
-This will be determined by whether or not you add the :guilabel:`--usebtcfastsync` argument to the configuration command.
+Decide on whether to perform a fast sync of the Bitcoin blockchain using a checkpoint or to synchronize from the beginning.
+This choice affects whether you include the :guilabel:`--usebtcfastsync` parameter in your configuration command.

              	#.
-Configure your BasicSwap Docker image by typing the following configuration command.
-Make sure to change it according to your preferences, as determined in the previous two steps.
+Execute the following command to configure your BasicSwap Docker image, adjusting it according to your preferences as described above.

                      .. code-block:: bash